MBroadbent95/alien_invasion/README.md

   at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
-When the game begins, a fleet of aliens fills the sky and moves across and down the screen.
+When the game begins, a fleet of aliens fills the sky and move across and down the screen.
 The player shoots and destroys the aliens.
 If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
 If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.

-- This was my first independant project since completing my bootcamp at the start of the year.
+- This was my first independent project since completing my bootcamp at the start of the year.
 I completed this project solo, over the course of a 1 month whilst balancing both professional and social obligations.
   My main goal was to increase my proficiency with Python, gaining more confidence and programming experience is essential for an up and coming junior/ graduate looking to break into the industry.

 My thought process was, since I had previously completed a similar project in vanilla JavaScript to cut my teeth on said software, then it would be good practice to see if i could do something similar on this alternate and in demand programming language.